TOAST-DOCS/API-Gateway/en/api-guide-v1.0.md

 ### Swagger Export
-- Query a Swagger document.
+- Retrieves a Swagger document.
 - Swagger documents are extracted based on the current stage settings, not the settings deployed in API Gateway.

 #### Request